 Engagement and participation

-To ensure that young people are able to fully participate in transition planning it is important to start talking about future plans gradually in case work as the young person approaches their 15th birthday.
+To ensure that young people are able to fully participate in transition to adulthood planning it is important to start talking about future plans gradually in case work as the young person approaches their 15th birthday.

 Revisit the young person’s involvement in case planning processes.
 If they haven’t been fully involved previously, look at ways to involve them so they are empowered to take the lead in their own planning for now and the future.